Lead is Dead! (Except for Starting Batteries)

 Know your loads before you buy!

-1) Balance current-The sealed internal BMS’s in most drop-in batteries don’t have a lot of balance current to work with, usually mA level currents for balancing.
-We have even seen some BMS specs suggesting they can only balance the cells at a maximum 10 – 30mA or just 0.010A to 0.03A.If you’re running a 200 or 300Ah @12V battery the cells had better be well matched or the BMS may not be able to keep up….Again, Only buy from reputable Vendors!
+1) Balance current – The sealed internal BMS’s in most drop-in batteries don’t have a lot of passive balance current to work with, mA level current.
+We have seen some BMS specs suggesting they can only balance the cells at a maximum 10 – 20mA or just 0.01A to 0.02A.
+Low balance currents like this can work on a 100Ah battery but, as cells get larger, you really want to be looking for active balancing.
+We do not advise charging any passive balancing battery at any more than .2C.
+Charging passive balance BMS at more than .2C can worsen balance issues.

 LFP Warranties